Skip to content

 bool bool

-True if complete, False otherwise
+True if the active scene is complete, False otherwise.

 Source code in terminaltexteffects/engine/animation.py